OPMDG/opm-doc/probes/check_pgactivity.rst

  Check the cache hit ratio on the cluster.

- Perfdata contains the cache hit ratio per database.
+ Perfdata returns the cache hit ratio per database.
 Template databases and databases that do not allow connections will not be checked, nor will databases which have never been used.